-Anyway, I chose to use peppermint and eucalyptus oils because they remind me of the smell of Vicks.
-If you would rather, you could use citrus oils or lavender in your shower melts.
-If you are interested, I will include affiliate links for the exact materials I used at the end of this post.
+Anyway, I chose to use peppermint and eucalyptus oils because they remind me of the smell of Vicks which I always find relaxing.
+If you would rather, you could use citrus oils or lavender essential oil in your shower melts.

-Begin by thoroughly mixing 1/3 cup of water into 1 cup of baking soda.
+Begin by thoroughly mixing the water and baking soda.
 The mixture will not seem very wet, which is a good thing.
 If your mixture is too wet it will take forever to bake.

 After you have mixed the water and soda, add in 20 drops of eucalyptus oil and 20 drops of peppermint oil.
 You can adjust the amount based on your personal preferences, but that is a good ratio from which to start.

 Stir the oils into the soda mixture, and then spoon the mixture into a muffin tin.
 I used a silicone mini muffin pan, which works really well for this project.
 The silicone makes it easy to pop the finished discs out without smashing them.
-However, the silicone pan is pretty floppy, so be careful when you carry it.
+However, the silicone pan is floppy, so be careful when carrying it.

 Remove the pan from the oven, and let the whole thing cool.